Overview: Running workflows in Terra

 • Path(s) of input files to read from Cloud Storage.

-• A Docker image to run.
+• A Docker image to create a container for the workflow to run in.

 • Commands (the workflow) to run in the Docker image.